Skip to main content

 This chapter describes a few important topics and features of Maschine’s routing and assignment system.
 Understanding these will be of great help in numerous Maschine workflows:

-The Channel Properties
+The Channel properties

 Channel properties are organized into four sets.
 Similar sets of properties are available for all channels (Sounds, Groups, and Master): Input properties (unavailable for the Master), Output properties, Groove properties, and Macro properties.